-What is rabies?
+What is Rabies?

 The rabies virus is mainly found in the saliva and brain of rabid animals.
 It can be transmitted through a bite or by getting saliva or brain tissue in an open wound, the eyes, the nose, or the mouth.

 You can only become sick with rabies if you have come into contact with the saliva or brain tissue of an infected animal.

-How can I prevent rabies?
+How can I Prevent Rabies?

 - Have your veterinarian vaccinate your dogs, cats, and ferrets, and keep their vaccinations up-to-date.

-- Report the bite to the Arlington County Public Health Division at 703-228-5200, Option 1.
+- For human bites, also call the Arlington County Public Health Division at 703-228-5200, Option 1.

 Rabies Vaccination Exemption